tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 sp    | Solderpaste
 out   | Board outline

 If a value is falsey (e.g. an empty string), the layer will not be added to the style node.
 This is useful if you want to add styles with an external stylesheet.
-If applying colors with an external stylesheet, use the following classnames and specify the `color` attribute:
+If applying colors with an external stylesheet, use the following class-names and specify the `color` attribute:

 layer | classname   | example (id = 'my-board')
 ------|-------------|-------------------------------------------------